wasabi315/sudoku/README.md

 ## 🚀 Usage

-This program reads the flattend sudoku problem from STDIN and writes flattend solution to STDOUT.
+This program reads the flattened sudoku problem from STDIN and writes flattened solution to STDOUT.

 e.g.)
 ```sh